pyranges/pyranges_plot/docs/prp_options.rst

 Customizable options
 --------------------

 Functions related to check, set and reset the plot customizable options.
+For graphical explanation check the first figure of the :ref:`tutorial <tutorial>`.

 .. automodule:: pyranges_plot
     :members: